ehow575/stats220/index.md

 I am a Commerce and Arts conjoint student and am currently in my 4th year here at the University of Auckland.

-Outside of Univeristy, I have a part time job (*shameless plug for [HOYTS](https://www.hoyts.co.nz)*) and have a passion for playing detective 🔍 when watching true crime shows and podcasts.
+Outside of Univeristy, I have a part time job (*shameless plug for [HOYTS](https://www.hoyts.co.nz)*) and have a passion for playing detective 🔍 when watching true crime shows and podcasts (and most importantly coffee as you'll soon see).

 ![](https://media4.giphy.com/media/o2CbCvGN6qaUsHYu4F/giphy.gif)